coryhouse/react-slingshot/README.md

 1. **Install [Node](https://nodejs.org)**.
 2. **Install [Git](https://git-scm.com/downloads)**.

 On Windows?
 It requires additional tools to assure things run smoothly on Windows:
 3. **Install [Python 2.7](https://www.python.org/downloads/)**.
 Browser-sync (and various other Node modules) rely on node-gyp, which requires Python on Windows.
 4. **Install C++ Compiler**.
 [Visual Studio Express](https://www.visualstudio.com/en-US/products/visual-studio-express-vs) comes bundled with a free C++ compiler.
 Or, if you already have Visual Studio installed: Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
 The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

 ##FAQ
 ###Why does this exist?
 This starter kit implements best practices like testing, minification, bundling, and so on.
 It codifies a long list of decisions that you no longer have to make to get rolling.
-It also saves you from the long, painful process of wiring it all together into an automated dev environment.
+It also saves you from the long, painful process of wiring it all together into an automated dev environment and build process.

 ###What do the scripts in package.json do?
 Unfortunately, scripts in package.json can't be commented inline because the JSON spec doesn't support comments, so I'm providing info on what each script in package.json does here.